gxiaolab/RNA_editing/RBP_regulation/README.md

 and read count as shown in the demo input sample files.
 These scripts do not require great memory allocations or prolonged runtime, therefore the editing sites from a single RNA-Seq experiment (10^4 to 10^5 editing sites) can be run on a standar desktop computer.
-In average, the running time takes less than 10 minutes.
+In average, the run time is less than 10 minutes.